-The Gravity forms WordPress plugin is another great way to let your users submitting files.
+The Gravity forms WordPress plugin is another great way to let your users submit files.

-Similar to the WPForms plugin above, building forms with the Gravity plugin is also a very easy mission thanks to the intuitive user-friendly drag & drop builder.
+Like the WPForms plugin above, building forms with the Gravity plugin is also a straightforward mission thanks to the intuitive, user-friendly drag & drop builder.

-The Gravity forms plugin also comes fully loaded with many awesome features such as conditional logic fields, signatures, captcha and etc.
+The Gravity forms plugin comes fully loaded with excellent features such as conditional logic fields, signatures, captcha, etc.

 - User-friendly interface.